Doing Business with the Netherlands and Dutch Business Culture

 In the Netherlands, the boss is only functionally different from his subordinates.
 It is normal and easy to approach your boss and usually, there is a so-called open-door policy, making your boss readily available for questions you might have.

-In general the Dutch are born with an “authority conflict“; meaning that anything that “smells” of a hierarchical discrepancy is disliked.
+In general, the Dutch are born with an “authority conflict“; meaning that anything that “smells” of a hierarchical discrepancy is disliked.
 In addition, if the boss puts a request to one of his/her subordinates, it is often met with the question “Why?“.

 Loyalty (or Individualism)

-The Dutch score high on this dimension.
+The Dutch score is high on this dimension.
 Comparable to other West European countries.
 They are very individualistic and many things are organized around their agenda; A spontaneous meetup is generally rare.

 The Dutch business culture is very task-driven and a lot less relationship-driven compared to India and China.
 This might make them seem superficial in more collectivistic cultures.
 Within the work context, this means that a lot is done “by the clock“.